CSRI/PraxiconDB/README.md

 Development
 -----------
-If you would like to contribute to the project, just fork it, do your magic and send pull requests with your changes.
+If you would like to contribute to the project, just fork it, and send pull requests with your changes.
+If you require assistance, please contact the authors.